-- 1. Complete an Application for Admission: Complete and submit the application for admission.
+- Complete an Application for Admission: Complete and submit the application for admission.
 The application for admission may be obtained from an admissions advisor. - 2.
-Pay the Application Fee: The application fee of \$25.00 can be paid in the form of cash or credit card.
+Pay the Application Fee: The application fee of \$25.00 can be paid in the form of cash, credit card or personal check payable to Paul Mitchell The School Norman.
 An application for admission cannot be processed until the application fee is received.
 The application fee is not included in the cost of tuition and must be paid prior to being admitted to the school.
 The school may opt to waive the application fee for students who transfer from a school that has closed without notice. - 3.
-Interview: All applicants must complete an interview with an admission's advisor. - 4.
-Provide Proof of Identity: Applicants are required to provide proof of identification as part of the application of admission process.
+Interview: All applicants must complete an interview with an admission's advisor.

+4. Provide Proof of Identity: Applicants are required to provide proof of identification as part of the application of admission process.
 The school will maintain a copy of the identification presented as part of the student's admission file.